eagle840/katacoda-labs/tcpdumpnc/step2.md

 Connnect to Terminal Host 2 and run.
 `nc host01 1234`{{ execute HOST2 }}

-Now try sending messages between each server, to quit just use ctrl-L
+Now try sending messages between each server, to quit just use **ctrl-c**

 if you're not getting the output you expect you can use `-v` or `-vv` for verbose output to help trouble shoot.